-VMT 210-Small Animal Clinical Procedures and Techniques (2 cr
+VMT 210-Small Animal Clinical Procedures and Techniques (2 cr hrs)

-VMT 210-Small Animal Clinical Procedures and Techniques (2 cr hrs) This course provides information on clinical procedures and techniques in small animal medicine.
+This course provides information on clinical procedures and techniques in small animal medicine.
 The following areas are included in this course: checking in patients, discharging patients, outpatient skill development; handling and restraint, exam room, estimates, medical and nursing care of small animals, medication administration, bandaging, casting, intravenous catherization, cystocentesis, sample collection, patient care and assessment, and medical records.
-Students will be required to participate in animal care activities to gain hands-on experience that enhances the course material which may require the student to come in early, attend late afternoon and weekend animal care activities.
+Students will be required to participate in animal care activities to gain handson experience that enhances the course material which may require the student to come in early, attend late afternoon and weekend animal care activities.
 Prerequisites: VMT 120, VMT 120L.
 Corequisite: VMT 210L (1 cr hr).
 Spring.

-VMT 220-Large Animal Clinical Procedures and Techniques (1 cr large animals, basic nursing care; medicating, physical exams, sample collection, various other routine procedures, and medical records.
+\boldsymbol{VMT} 220-Large Animal Clinical Procedures and Techniques (1 cr hr)

+This course provides information on clinical procedures and techniques in large animals.
+The following areas are included in this course: handling and restraint of large animals, safety in working with large animals, basic nursing care; medicating, physical exams, sample collection, various other routine procedures, and medical records.
 Student will familiarize themselves with the large animal setting (farms/barns) in addition to various tools, equipment, and techniques found in large animal medicine.
 Farm visits include instruction in safely handling of large domestic animals and client communication.
 Prerequisites: VMT 111, VMT 111L.
 Corequisite: VMT 220L (2 cr hrs).
 Travel off campus will be required for this course.
 Fall/Spring.